University Handbook, Appendix S:

 The name of the Board of Regents, a state university or the Regents System may never be used as an endorsement of a faculty or staff member's external activities or by any outside entity for any purpose without expressed and advance written approval of the university chief executive officer or the Board's President and Chief Executive Officer, as appropriate.
 Faculty and staff members may list their institutional affiliation in professional books, articles and monographs they author or edit and in connection with professional workshops they conduct or presentations they make without securing approval.

-E. K-State Review Process
+E. Kansas State University Review Process

 1. Responsibilities of Unit Heads/Immediate Supervisors